glpi-project/doc/source/modules/assets/tabs/items.rst

 Items
 -----

-.. warning:: waiting for incident to be resolved before finalising the document https://github.com/glpi-project/glpi/issues/18994

 This tab displays the list of items linked to the chassis.
 This allows for better organisation and simplified management thanks to a centralised view.